Marjorie Taylor Greene Loses Big On Trump Social Network Buy

-Category: World Politics Hits: 4Rep.
+Category: World Politics Hits: 5Rep.
 Marjorie Taylor Greene (R-GA) could be out thousands of dollars after she purchased SPAC stock linked to former President Donald Trump's future social media platform.
 According to CNBC, Greene filed a public disclosure revealing the $50,000 stake in Digital World Acquisition Corp.
 (DWAC), which has said that it will merge with Trump's social media company.
 DWAC saw its shares skyrocket over 800% after announcing the deal with Trump.
 But CNBC determined that it's "almost certain" that Greene has lost money on the investment.
 "On Friday, DWAC opened at $118.80 a share and dipped as low as $67.96 a share," the network pointed out.
 "It's now trading around $63 a share.
 That means, at best, Greene has lost about 7% on her investment."
 In a statement, Greene did not address the losses.
 “This transaction was reported in compliance with House rules and provides all required details about the transaction," her office said.

 Read more https://crooksandliars.com/2021/10/marjorie-taylor-greene-buys-trump-social